acevedosj/MarketPlace/README.md

 * .Net Frameworks 4.6.1

 ## Deployment
-To deploy the project locally, it is necessary to have IIS (internet information server) and SQL Server.
+To locally deploy the project, it is necessary to have IIS (internet information server) and SQL Server.
 In sql server create a database called MarketPlace and in this run the scripts that are in the MarketPlace.Database database project, running the scripts in the following order: